aliasgar1978/nettoolkit/docs/install.rst

 Inherited python packages
 ====================================

+	Below are a few inherited packages by Nettoolkit.
+By default those will also get auto install along with Nettoolkit.
+	However just in case if any of these are missing and could not installed, please try to manually install those with pip install command as mentioned above.

 	* pandas
 	* openpyxl
 	* PySimpleGUI
 	* numpy
 	* xlrd
 	* pywin32
+	* pyyaml
+	* attrs
 	* jinja2
 	* paramiko
 	* netmiko